 A lot of things can cause seizures: brain injury, meningitis, diabetes and fevers, to name a few.
 In fact, fevers are the most common cause of seizures in children under 5 years old.

-"The definition of epilepsy is two or more seizures, unprovoked," says Charuta Joshi, MBBS, a pediatric neurologist specializing in epilepsy and keto.
-The diagnosis, then, starts with ruling out all the other possible causes, which Dr. Joshi does through a battery of testing and clinical evaluation.
+"The definition of epilepsy is two or more seizures, unprovoked," says Oliver.
+The diagnosis, then, starts with ruling out all the other possible causes.
+At Children's Colorado, we do this through a battery of testing and clinical evaluation.

 Even if a child is found to have epilepsy, because of its difficulty, keto is seldom the first step to treatment.

 Why does the ketogenic diet reduce seizures?

 Physicians noticed a long time ago — more than 2,000 years ago, to be precise — that starvation reduces the frequency of unexplained seizures.
 It wasn't until the 1920s, however, that doctors at the Mayo Clinic figured out that a diet consisting of three parts fat to one part protein and carbs could produce the same results.